-Students in this course, work to develop the competencies, skills and knowledge described by each unit of competency listed above.
-To be assessed as competent a student must demonstrate to a qualified assessor that they can effectively carry out tasks to industry standard.
-Students will be progressively assessed as 'competent' or 'not yet competent' in individual units of competency.
-When a student achieves a unit of competency it is signed off by the qualified assessor.
-To achieve the qualification above, students must be deemed competent in all units.
+Students in this course work to develop the competencies, skills and knowledge described by each unit of competency listed above.
+To be assessed as competent a student must demonstrate to a qualified assessor the competency requirements for performance and knowledge of the units/s of competency.
+Appeals and Complaints

-Complaints and Appeals Students may lodge an appeal about assessment or any other decisions through the VET teacher.
+Students may lodge a complaint or an appeal about a decision (including assessment decisions) through the VET trainer.